BogoWroc/java-playground/spring-boot-playground/README.md

 2. Create a Spring Container -> ApplicationContext (ClassPatchXmlApplicationContext, AnnotationConfigApplicationContext, others)
 3. Retrieve Beans from Spring Contatier

+# Injection types

+There are few types injections in Spring
+- Constructor Injection
+- Setter Injection
+- Auto-wiring

 # Bean scopes
 - singleton (default) - Spring container creates only one instance of the bean.
 It is cached in memory.